sonjaynicolay/Amazon_Vine_Analysis/README.md

 In addition I would analyze the rate at which non-Vine customers leave positive reviews versus negative reviews and compare that to the rate at which Vine users do the same.

-The summary states whether or not there is bias, and the results support this statement (2 pt) An additional analysis is recommended to support the statement (2 pt)